leehanchung/awesome-full-stack-machine-learning-courses/README.md

 Special thanks to the schools to make their course videos and assignments publicly available.

 ## TL;DR
-Minimum list of courses to get started.
+Bare minimum list of courses to go through for basic knowledge in machine learning engineering.

 [MIT: The Missing Sememster of Your CS Education](https://missing.csail.mit.edu/) :star: